yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 Now you have a checkpoint you have trained and want to evaluate, place a cube onto the table in front of the robot.
 We recommend using cubes around 2.5cm in size since that is the average size the robot is trained to pick up in simulation.
 Furthermore we strongly recommend to be wary that you place the cube in a location that the robot was trained to pick from, which is dependent on your cube spawning randomization settings (if you aren't sure check the reset distribution video you generated in step 1).

-Then you run your model on the real robot with the following:
+Then you run your model on the real robot with the following.
+Note that each time the real environment needs to be reset you will be prompted in the terminal to do so and to press enter to start the next evaluation episode.

 ```bash
 python lerobot_sim2real/scripts/eval_ppo_rgb.py --env_id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json \